Thinking of Professional Advancement in Life – head to the Himalayas!

 In the 10 days, we had great fun together and captured several memories in the form of dinners, team events and photos.
 However, the most positive part was getting to know about some of the unique traits of my team-mates which I was totally unaware of.

 e.g. I knew Ashish was sincere and passionate about work.
 However, I also got to know of his great physical endurance.
 He was always amongst the first few to speedily complete the trek and never seemed to run out of energy.
-Even on the last day, he wasn’t tired at all.
+Even on the last day, he was energetic.
 Anup too was very enthusiastic all throughout the trek.
 On several occasions, he assisted the other members of the group and demonstrated wonderful team spirit.

 Your comments, views and opinions on this blog are most welcome.
 Please do write to me at ‘email@example.com’.